amartinezacosta/MSP432-ESP8266/README.md

     }
 ```

-If the authentication the AP was successful, the ESP8266 is ready to connect to a server and start sending and receiving data, follow the next steps to connect to an HTTP server
+If the authentication the AP was successful, the ESP8266 is ready to connect to a server and start sending and receiving data, follow the next steps to connect to an HTTP server:

+* Declare server connection variables:
 ```c
     /*We are connecting to api.themoviedb.org, ESP8266 can resolve DNS, pretty cool huh!*/ char HTTP_WebPage[] = "api.themoviedb.org";